dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 From `class-validator` library, `@IsNotEmpty()` basically checks if the given value is not empty (`!== ''`, `!== null`, `!== undefined`), `@IsString()` checks if the given value is a string while `@IsUrl()` checks if the given value is a url.

-Our Nest app does not know what to do with these decorators yet until we use the `ValidationPipe`, we'll need to add it in the application level since it is going to be utilized to most of our handlers.
+Our Nest app does not know what to do with these decorators yet until we use the `ValidationPipe`, we'll need to add it at the application level since it is going to be utilized by most of our handlers.
 Go to `src/main.ts` and update with the following code:

 ```ts
 import { Logger, ValidationPipe } from '@nestjs/common';